BjornKennethHolmstrom/CosmicSyncCore/README.md

 - Support for custom data validation and business logic
 - Cross-platform compatibility (Node.js based)
 - Basic file upload and download functionality using Helia for decentralized storage
+- Advanced caching system with LRU eviction and TTL support
+- Comprehensive backup and restore functionality with compression
+- Backup integrity validation and automatic rotation
+- Event-based monitoring for cache and backup operations

 ## Tech Stack